-Antigone is a radical reimagining of Sophocles´ timeless tragedy, merging the physical poetry of dance with spoken word and original text.
-This production seeks to rediscover the ideas within the play — not just the words — through a deeply human, visceral performance that highlights the unresolved dilemmas of duty, morality, and power that still resonate today.
+Antigone is radical reimagining of Sophocles’ tragedy, merging the physical poetry of Tanztheater with spoken word and original text.
+The production rediscovers the ideas within the play through a deeply human, visceral performance that speaks to the unresolved dilemmas of our time.

 Videos